Elevate

 of schools require critical skills reporting

-Our 2022 survey revealed instructors needed two things that existing platforms didn't offer: scaffolded learning tools to break assignments into manageable steps, and critical skills tracking to report on student development in areas like critical thinking, problem-solving, and writing.
+Our 2022 survey revealed instructors needed two things that existing platforms didn't offer: tools to break assignments into structured, manageable steps, and the ability to track and report on how students were developing critical skills like critical thinking, problem-solving, and writing.

 Conducted multi-year research with 460+ participants across 4 phases to validate market demand and refine the product: